gleam-lang/website/_posts/2023-04-30-introducing-the-gleam-package-index.md

 website for exploring the Gleam subset of the Hex repository. ✨

-Today it provides a list of all the Gleam packages on Hex as well as a text search, and future we could addd fancy Gleam specific features such as [searching by type information][elm-search], or [language server integration][lsp] so packages can be discovered directly from your editor.
+Today it provides a list of all the Gleam packages on Hex as well as a text search, and future we could add fancy Gleam specific features such as [searching by type information][elm-search], or [language server integration][lsp] so packages can be discovered directly from your editor.